Botanical Name: Dracaena sanderiana

 Height: Up to 3 ft (90 cm)

 Light: Bright light, but no direct sun which will scorch leaves.
 Pale leaves indicate the plant is not getting enough light.
-Move it to a brighter location, out of direct sun.
-It thrives under fluorescent light, making it an ideal plant for the office.
+Move it to a brighter location, out of direct sunlight.
+Lucky bamboo thrives under fluorescent light, making it an ideal plant for the office.

 Fertilizer: Feed every 2 months with an all-purpose liquid fertilizer.
 Just a drop will do.